Jakob-Bach/Small-Portfolios/code/kpsearch_package/README.md

 - exact: `exhaustive_search()`, `mip_search()`, `smt_search()`, `smt_search_nof()`
 - heuristic: `beam_search()`, `kbest_search()`, `random_search()`

-`mip_search()` is a novel contribution, using a MIP solver to find optimal k-portfolios.
+`mip_search()` is a novel contribution of our paper, using a MIP solver to find optimal k-portfolios.
 All other search methods are straightforward and/or adaptations from related work.
 `mip_search()` is usually the fastest exact search method except for very small or large `k` (where the plain `exhaustive_search()` may be faster).